-The left-hand oven is a programmable multi-function oven, while the right-hand tall oven is a fan oven.
+The left-hand oven is a multi-function oven, while the righthand oven is a fan oven.

-The Multi-function Oven
+The Left-hand Multi-function Oven

-As well as the oven fan and fan element, they are fitted with two extra heating elements, one visible in the top of the oven and the second under the oven base.
+As well as the oven fan and fan element, multi-function ovens are fitted with two extra heating elements, one visible in the top of the oven and the second under the oven base.
 Take care to avoid touching the top element and element deflector when placing or removing items from the ovens.

-The multi-function oven has 3 main cooking functions: fan, fan assisted and conventional cooking.
+The multi-function oven has 3 main cooking functions, fan, fan assisted and conventional cooking.
 These functions should be used to complete most of your cooking.